turbaevsky/indicators/doc/PI_DB_TS.md

 - possibility to lock and check source data before submitting;
 - easy to change/add elements and indicators;
 - automated data validation process;
-- Trifold should be produced automatically;
+- Trifold (pictures and table) should be produced automatically;
+- The descriptive analysis report should be produced;

+Some functionality requested from members:
+- possibility to compare station vs. station vs. region etc.

 Some extra functionality may be provided.
 There are some of them:

 - language support;
-- trend predictive model;
+- trend predictive model (predictive analysis);
+- [prescriprive](http://www.lynda.com/Data-Science-tutorials/Data-Analytics-Business-Professionals/609019-2.html) analysis would be appreciated;
 - user adjustable report;